Our verdict

 Outsole durability

-Setting it at an even more destructive speed of 10K RPM, we applied our Dremel's grinding element to the oz / 425g's outsole with 3.2N of force.
+Setting it at an even more destructive speed of 10K RPM, we applied our Dremel's grinding element to the Who should NOT buy's outsole with 3.2N of force.
 It seemingly holds up well at first, but it soon becomes clear that the rubber is no match for our uncompromising tool.

 After twenty seconds of relentless grinding, we used a tire tread gauge and found that 1.2 mm of rubber was shredded away from the outsole which is slightly more than the average hiking boot loses under the same circumstances.
-While this shouldn't be an issue when it comes to regular hiking, carrying heavy packs on extended backpacking trips will certainly take its toll on the oz / 425g's outsole.
+While this shouldn't be an issue when it comes to regular hiking, carrying heavy packs on extended backpacking trips will certainly take its toll on the Who should NOT buy's outsole.

-For a boot with a hardier outsole that's better suited to cross-country trekking, we recommend the also waterproof Salomon Quest 4 GTX.
+For a boot with a hardier outsole that's better suited to cross-country trekking, we recommend the also waterproof Excellent grip on various terrain.

 Test results